61 - 70 Completed Rentals

 We loved traveling in the RV so much that in 2010 we upgraded to the RV we have now, a 2010 Tiffin Allegro with bunks.
 We’ve visited national parks in Arizona, Colorado, Utah, California, Wyoming, and South Dakota in our Tiffin.
 Our all time favorite family trip is to the Balloon Fiesta in Albuquerque, New Mexico where we got to camp right next to the launch fields.
 We got up early, took our hot chocolate and blankets to the launch area and watched the balloons take off.
 Our kids still talk about it today.We’ve been to the balloon fiesta twice, and can’t wait to go back.
 Traveling together in an RV has given us amazing memories as a family.
 The memories are something we would not sell even if we could.
 They are priceless.

-Now that our kids are older, they have busier schedules.
+Now that our kids are newer, they have busier schedules.
 We do not travel as much.
 We try to take 1 or 2 big trips a year and just a few short trips.At the same time, we don’t like for the RV to sit too long.

 The more you use it, the more reliable it seems to be (at least that is how we feel).
 If the RV stays parked for more than a few weeks, we take it out for a drive to the Mall, or just out for dinner.